RenderKit/embree/README.md

 The ray segment must be in the range $[0, \infty]$, thus ranges that start behind the ray origin are not allowed, but ranges can reach to infinity.
-For rays inside a ray stream, `tfar` \< `tnear` identifies an inactive ray.

 The ray further contains a motion blur time in the range $[0, 1]$ (`time` member), a ray mask (`mask` member), a ray ID (`id` member), and ray flags (`flags` member).
 The ray mask can be used to mask out some geometries for some rays (see `rtcSetGeometryMask` for more details).
-The ray ID can be used to identify a ray inside a callback function, even if the order of rays inside a ray packet or stream has changed.
-The ray flags are reserved.
+The ray ID can be used to identify a ray inside a callback function, even if the order of rays inside a ray packet has changed.

 The `embree4/rtcore_ray.h` header additionally defines the same ray structure in structure of array (SOA) layout for API functions